pnpm/pnpm/.changeset/shaggy-buckets-fail.md

 ---
-"@pnpm/lifecycle": minor
+"@pnpm/lifecycle": patch
+"pnpm": patch
 ---

-Escape the scripts arguments
+Escape the arguments that are passed to the scripts [#3907](https://github.com/pnpm/pnpm/issues/3907).